monomadic/ni-file/README.md

 # Native Instruments File Format

+A clean room (legal) reverse engineering effort for the Native Instruments file formats.

-Native Instruments file format support for rust.
-This library will serve as a reference implementation is the result of countless hours of painstaking reverse engineering and research.
+This Rust library will serve as a reference implementation and is the result of countless hours of painstaking reverse engineering and research.
 As this repository also serves as a research base, the implementation will shift drastically for a while and the code will be under a state of refactoring.

 The tests will break and you may get (intentional) panics.
 Right now finding gaps in the spec is more important than developer comfort.
 Once a 0.1 release is published to crates.io, the api and build process will be more reliable.